 - Bats Right, Throws Right

 - School Treasure Valley Community College, Gonzaga University

 - Final Game June 28, 1987

 Lenn Sakata was a light-hitting utility infielder mainly for the Baltimore Orioles in the early 1980s.
 He began his career with the Milwaukee Brewers, but was traded to Baltimore in December of 1979 for pitcher John Flinn.
-He was a member of the 100-win 1980 Orioles, the 1982 team that finished one game behind the Brewers in the American League East, and won the World Series championship with the 1983 Orioles.
+He was a member of the 100-win 1980 Orioles team, the 1982 team that finished one game behind the Brewers in the American League East, and won the World Series championship with the 1983 edition of the team.

-Sakata has been in the San Francisco Giants organization since 1999, all but three of them as manager of the San Jose Giants.
+Sakata coached in the Oakland A's system from 1988 to 1990 and the California Angels' chain from 1991 to 1994.
+He then went to Japan in the Chiba Lotte Marines organization from 1995 to 1998.
+He was in the San Francisco Giants organization from 1999 to 2007, all but three of them as manager of the San Jose Giants.
 He was also manager of the Bakersfield Blaze in 2000, the Fresno Grizzlies in 2002 and was a roving hitting instructor in 2003.
 Sakata also managed briefly in the Oakland A's chain in 1988-1989.
 Sakata has won 3 California League championships (2001 co-champ with Lake Elsinore, 2005, and 2007) as manager for the San Jose Giants.

 After the 2007 season, Sakata re-joined the Chiba Lotte Marines of Nippon Professional Baseball as their farm team manager.
 Sakata returned to America as hitting coach of the Asheville Tourists in 2011.